frameless/huishoudboekje-nl-design-system-demo/frontend/app/README.md

-# Huishoudboekje
+# Huishoudboekje Frontend Application

 ## Notice for Windows users:
-We use symbolic links to include logic from the `core_service` into other services.
+We use symbolic links to map theme folders.
 Git can automatically create symlinks, though on Windows, you need to make sure you have some configuration set.

 ```bash
 git config core.symlinks true